Finax Blog

 Those who are prepared won’t get surprised

 Comforting yourself with "I'll somehow figure it out when it happens" is tremendously short-sighted.
-Because at that point, the aforementioned emotions come into play, making you likely to act irrationally.
+Because at that point, the already mentioned emotions come into play, making you more likely to act irrationally.

 Know your brain.
 You'll know when it's trying to betray you